norkator/open-intelligence/README.md

 6. Running these NodeJS scripts will create database and table structures, if you see error run it again.
 7. Access `localhost:4300` unless port modified at .env file.
 8. Go to folder `api/html/packages` and unzip `packages.zip` on it's current place.
-I didn't want to bloat version control with third part libraries this hard so content comes zipped.
+I didn't want to bloat version control with third party libraries this hard so content comes zipped.

 ###### Python side (Windows)
 1. Download Python 3.6 ( https://www.python.org/ftp/python/3.6.0/python-3.6.0-amd64.exe )